jkulbe-msft/MTTCoHack-Arc-coach/README.md

     DC1 and SRV1 are joined to the domain corp.contoso.com.
 The domain admin account is `corp\administrator` with the password `Somepass1`.

+2. Sign in to HVHOST using RDP.
+Note that for security reasons, the RDP port is not open to the internet.
+For enabling RDP, please configure Just-in-Time access from the connect dialog in the Azure portal or deploy Azure Bastion.

-2. Sign in to HVHOST using RDP, open the Hyper-V console, connect to LIN1 and finish the setup by accepting the default settings.
+3. On HVHOST, open the Hyper-V console, connect to LIN1 and finish the setup by accepting the default settings.
 Create a user account and password and note it down.

-3. Share the login details for HVHOST, DC1, SRV1 and LIN1 with the attendees.
+4. Share the login details for HVHOST, DC1, SRV1 and LIN1 with the attendees.

 ## Solution
 1. Share the credentials for **HVHOST** with the attendees.